nats-io/nats-architecture-and-design/adr/ADR-43.md

 The duration will be used by the server to calculate the deadline for removing the message based on its Stream timestamp and the stated duration.

-The TTL may not exceed the Stream MaxAge.
-The shortest allowed TTL would be 1 second.
-When no specific TTL is given the MaxAge will apply.

 Setting the header `Nats-TTL` to `never` will result in a message that will never be expired.

 A TTL of zero will be ignored, any other unparsable value will result in a error reported in the Pub Ack and the message